Tuesday Mostly clear. Winds E/NE 20 to 30 km/h decreasing to 15 to 20 km/h in the late evening.

-Friday Mostly sunny.
-Slight (20%) chance of a shower in the east, near zero chance elsewhere.
-Winds E 15 to 20 km/h becoming light before dawn then becoming E 25 to 35 km/h in the morning.
+Thursday Mostly sunny.
+Slight (30%) chance of a shower near the east coast, near zero chance elsewhere.
+Winds E 15 to 20 km/h becoming light before dawn then becoming E/NE 15 to 25 km/h in the morning.

-Monday Mostly sunny.
-Light winds becoming E 15 to 20 km/h during the morning then becoming light during the day.
+Saturday Partly cloudy.
+Medium (40%) chance of showers, most likely in the afternoon.
+The chance of a thunderstorm in the afternoon and evening.
+Light winds becoming E/NE 15 to 20 km/h during the morning then becoming light during the evening.

 - observations list type